icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 An interceptor is nothing more than an [invoker](../invocation-pipeline#the-invoker-abstraction) that holds another invoker ("next") and calls `invoke` on this next invoker as part of the implementation of its own `invoke` method.
-This next invoker can be a `ClientConnection`, a connection, another interceptor, or some other kind of invoker, it doesn't matter.
+This next invoker can be a connection, another interceptor, or some other kind of invoker, it doesn't matter.

 An interceptor can include logic before calling `invoke` on the next invoker (before the request is sent) and after calling `invoke` on the next invoker (after it receives the response).
 An interceptor can also short-circuit the